 An extensive list of curated tweets and resources from the CSUN 2018 Assistive Technology Conference in San Diego.
-Brought to you by the accessibility and elearning teams at Microassist.
+Brought to you by the accessibility services and curriculum development teams at Microassist.
 Please link to and share this page if you find it helpful.

 The 2018 CSUN Assistive Technology Conference, sponsored by the California State University Northridge Center on Disabilities, is the largest international conference focused on assistive technology.
 Its goal is to expand the awareness of professionals and introduce newcomers to the disability field.

-Below are official conference pages, industry expert interviews, and a growing selection of tweets.
-We’ll also add as many related resources as we are able to discover.
-If you would like your presentation content added, please contact us.
+What’s missing?
+We’ll add as many CSUN-related resources as we are able to discover.
+If you would like your blog or presentation added, please contact us.

-NOTE: To see last year’s CSUN tweets and resources, visit our CSUN 2017 Assistive Technology Conference Backchannel.
+NOTE: Last year’s tweets and resources are at our CSUN 2017 Assistive Technology Conference Backchannel.

 Official CSUN 2018 Conference Pages